 Brian Gill joined the NYC Department of Transportation in 2006 as the Engineer-in-Charge administering the $1 billion reconstruction program for the Manhattan Bridge and was responsible for overseeing all reconstruction activities for replacement of the Lower Roadway, suspender replacement and rewrapping of the main cables.
 Prior to joining the NYCDOT, he had worked as a consultant for 20 years on design, construction and condition inspection of major bridge, highway and building projects which included numerous long span bridges throughout the tri-state region.

 Nikolai holds both a B.Sc.
 Civil Engineering in 2009 and a M.Sc.
 Civil Engineering: Urban Systems Engineering & Management in 2011.
-For Nikolai, the Polytechnic School of Engineering represents more than a pioneering research university.
-It is a cradle of innovation whose holistic approach to learning and demonstrated dedication to student development prepared him to successfully meet the challenges of an ever-evolving social and professional landscape.
+For Nikolai, the Tandon School of Engineering represents more than a pioneering research university.
+It is a cradle of innovation, whose holistic approach to learning and demonstrated dedication to student development prepared him to successfully meet the challenges of an ever-evolving social and professional landscape.

 During his undergraduate tenure, Nikolai played a central role in helping transform the culture of student activities on campus.
 Along with being a Senior Peer Counselor and Orientation Leader, Nikolai served three consecutive terms as President of the Programming Advisory Board.
-His continued involvement afforded Nikolai unique insight into the operations of multiple university departments and organizations.
-This perspective increased Nikolai’s sensitivity to the needs of the Poly community and allowed him to foster lasting relationships with its members.
-Nikolai continues his involvement in student activities as a mentor to new student leaders.
-As a graduate student, Nikolai benefited greatly from working with his international student peers and looks forward to expanded opportunities with this new role.
+His continued involvement as a graduate student afforded Nikolai unique insight into the perspectives of his international peers, which heightened Nikolai’s sensitivity to the needs of the full Tandon community and allowed him to foster lasting relationships with its dynamic members.
+Nikolai continues his involvement in student activities as a mentor to student leaders.

 Dr. Philippe Adam is an all-around senior strategy, business development and investment professional with 20+ years of global experience in technology and business, and with a track record of sourcing new investment opportunities, launching new business and helping companies grow.
 He has worked and consulted for a number of research labs, companies and firms including Caltech/NASA's Jet Propulsion Lab,